 Although this Atlas kit is overused, I happen to like it.
 At the outset, I set myself a challenge: Could I build a 100% stock kit?
 About halfway into the project, I lost my own bet.
 Given how many other structures I'd planned on modeling as abandoned, it seemed incongruous to have a functional tower.
 So, I abandoned it as well.
 It was a simple matter of replacing the window parts with pieces of micro-ply.

 Accompanying the tower is a generic little brick outbuilding.
-This is actually the pumphouse from an ancient Arnold water tower kit.
+This is actually the pumphouse from an ancient Arnold Rapido water tower kit.
 I'd built one for my first layout, so building one again was akin to a trip through the Wayback Machine.
-The scene is rounded out with a signal bridge, an NJ International kit cut down to fit.
+The scene will be rounded out with a signal bridge, an NJ International kit cut down to fit.

 These reference images helped guide the tower's abandonment.

-And this reference image drove the development of the whole scene.
+And this reference image drove the development of the whole scene, complete with brick outbuilding.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.